-Ramadan is the Muslim holy month of fasting and devotion.
+Ramadan is the Muslim holy month of devotion and daily fasting.
 It is the ninth month in the Islamic calendar.
 The dates vary every year with the Muslim lunar calendar.

-Ramadan 2019 is between the first sightings of the crescent moon on Sunday, May 5 and Tuesday, June 4, 2019.
+Ramadan 2020 is between the first sightings of the crescent moon on Thursday, April 23 and Saturday, May 23, 2020.

 In Islamic belief, Ramadan commemorates the first revelation of the Quran, the Muslim holy book, to the Muslim prophet Muhammad.